InstaZDLL/drupal-install/README.md

 5. **Drupal Installation**: The script downloads and extracts Drupal in the appropriate directory, sets the correct permissions, and configures Apache to serve the Drupal site.

-6. **Final Configuration**: The script makes necessary changes in `php.ini` and `settings.php` files, restarts Apache, and displays the database credentials.
+6. **Final Configuration**: The script makes necessary changes in `php.ini` file, restarts Apache, and displays the database credentials.

 ## Usage